Prince of Wales's feathers: Other uses

 The Prince of Wales's feather is incorporated into the Canadian royal standard for the Prince of Wales.
 The feathered badge is imposed on a blue roundel within a wreath of golen maple leaves.

 The Prince of Wales's feathers has been incorporated into the coat of arms of several regions and municipalities.
 Norfolk County Council was given special consent by King Edward VII to use the badge on its arms, in recognition of Sandringham House, which was one of the King's favourite residences.
 From 1932 until its abolition in 1965, the Municipal Borough of Barnes, Surrey, used feathers based on those of the Prince of Wales on its coat of arms, in honour of the fact that the then Prince of Wales (afterwards Edward VIII, and later Duke of Windsor) had been born in the borough.
 The badge was also used on the coat of arms of Penang until 1985, a state of Malaysia that the British settled in 1786 as Prince of Wales Island.

 A derivative of the badge is that used by the Prince's Trust, a charitable organisation founded by Charles III (then Prince of Wales).
 The Carlton Club is another organisation in the UK that also uses the feathered coronet badge as its emblem, without the motto.
 The badge is used by a society in Malta called "The Prince of Wales Philharmonic Society".
 The scope of this organisation is mainly one related to music but is also linked to the feast of St. Dominic in Vittoriosa in Malta.
 Malta was a colony of the British Crown for 200 years, and there exist a variety of clubs and organisations bearing the name of royal personalities.

 Several schools named after the Prince of Wales incorporate his badge in their own symbols.
 They include Prince Edward School in Harare, Zimbabwe; the Prince of Wales' College in Moratuwa, Sri Lanka, and the Prince of Wales Secondary School in Vancouver, Canada.
 The badge is inscribed on the foundation stone of Patna Medical College and Hospital, in Patna, India, a medical college initially established as the Prince of Wales Medical College.

 Many pubs in the UK are named The Prince of Wales's Feathers, The Prince's Feathers or simply The Feathers, particularly in areas associated with royal estates.

+A diamond broach of the Prince of Wales's feathers was commissioned by Edward VIII when Prince of Wales and given by him to Wallis Simpson in 1935.
+It was sold at the auction of Wallis's jewellery at Sotheby's in Geneva 1987 and was bought by the actor Elizabeth Taylor bidding over the telephone for $623,000.
+It was sold at Christie's in 2011 as part of the sale of Taylor's jewellery collection for $1.3 million.